Neutralisation of Rabaul: October – November 1943 bombing raids

 As a part of Operation Cartwheel the U.S. Fifth Air Force, the Royal Australian Air Force and the Royal New Zealand Air Force (RNAF), all under the command of U.S. General George Kenney, began a sustained bombing campaign against the airfields and port of Rabaul in late 1943.
 The initial mission was delivered by 349 aircraft on 12 October 1943, but it could not be followed up immediately because of bad weather.
 A single raid by 50 B-25 Mitchell medium bombers reached the target on 18 October.
 Sustained attacks resumed on 23 October, culminating in a large raid on 2 November.
 This series of raids inflicted some negligible damage to Rabaul's facilities and sunk a small number of vessels, but was characterized by massive overclaiming by Kenney and SWPA command, which claimed a very large number of destruction in aircraft, infrastructure and shipping on each raid.
-Despite the size of the raids, Rabaul retained its air strength, and was greatly bolstered on November 1st after Admiral Koga initiated operation RO, transferring nearly the entirety of the Combined Fleet's carrier aircraft, comprising Zuikaku, Shokaku and Zuiho's experienced air groups, totaling 173 carrier aircraft (82 Mitsubishi Type 0 fighters, 45 Type 99 Carrier bombers and 40 Type 97 Carrier Attack planes).
-This reinforcement package boosted Rabaul's 11th Air Fleet, then possessing around 200 aircraft, and subsequently offered great resistance to the US Fifth Air Force's raid on Rabaul on 2nd November, described as "Putting the toughest fight the V airforce encountered in the whole war".
+Despite the size of the raids, Rabaul retained its air strength, and was greatly bolstered on November 1st after Admiral Koga initiated Operation Ro, transferring nearly the entirety of the Combined Fleet's carrier aircraft, comprising Zuikaku, Shokaku and Zuiho's experienced air groups, totaling 173 carrier aircraft (82 Mitsubishi Type 0 fighters, 45 Type 99 Carrier bombers and 40 Type 97 Carrier Attack planes).
+This reinforcement package boosted Rabaul's 11th Air Fleet, then possessing around 200 aircraft, and subsequently offered great resistance to the US Fifth Air Force's raid on Rabaul on 2nd November, described as "Putting the toughest fight the 5th Air Force encountered in the whole war".
 Koga also subsequently ordered the 12th Air Fleet to fly from Japan to reinforce Rabaul.